dcl-2017-04/curriculum/docs/data-structure-basics.md

 -   **factors** `<fct>`, which are used to represent categorical variables can take one of a fixed and known set of possible values (called the levels).

--   **ordered factors** `<ord>`, which are like factors but where the level have an intrinsic ordering (i.e. it's reasonable to say that one level is "less than" or "greater than" another variable).
+-   **ordered factors** `<ord>`, which are like factors but where the levels have an intrinsic ordering (i.e. it's reasonable to say that one level is "less than" or "greater than" another variable).

 -   **dates** `<dt>`, record a date.